lambdaclass/cairo_native/README.md

 ## Benchmarking

-You need to setup some envinronment variables:
+You need to setup some environment variables:
 ```bash
 $S2M_BENCH_CAIRO_RUNNER=/path/to/cairo-run
 $MLIR_SYS_160_PREFIX=/path/to/llvm16